slyfox1186/ffmpeg-build-script/README.md

 ## Support

-This is a community-supported project, and support is limited to Debian-based and Arch Linux systems.
+This is a community-supported project, and support is limited to Debian-based operating systems.
 For any questions or issues, please open an issue on the [GitHub repository](https://github.com/slyfox1186/ffmpeg-build-script/issues).

 ## Requirements